CASH Music: Platform and Other Code

-The CASH Music platform is a free collection of tools for artists and labels to sell, share, and promote music directly to their fans.
-It is entirely open source, with all code available for viewing or forking at GitHub.
+The CASH Music platform was a free collection of tools for artists and labels to sell, share, and promote music directly to their fans.
+It was entirely open source, with all code available for viewing or forking at GitHub.

-The platform currently enables digital purchases, download code generation and redemption, email collection, secure downloads, tour dates, member areas, and social feeds.
+The platform enabled digital purchases, download code generation and redemption, email collection, secure downloads, tour dates, member areas, and social feeds.

-While many of the platform's features operate independently, it was also designed to be compatible with third-party resources, such as MailChimp, Google Drive, and PayPal through APIs.
-The idea is to "integrate seamlessly with as many relevant Web services as possible".
+While many of the platform's features operated independently, it was also designed to be compatible with third-party resources, such as MailChimp, Google Drive, and PayPal through APIs.
+The idea was to "integrate seamlessly with as many relevant Web services as possible".

-Artists currently using the CASH Music platform include Brendan Benson, Calexico, Deerhoof, Explosions in the Sky, 50 Foot Wave, Health., Iron & Wine, Kina Grannis, Learning Music, Lushlife, No Age, Portugal.
+Artists who used the CASH Music platform include Brendan Benson, Calexico, Deerhoof, Explosions in the Sky, 50 Foot Wave, Health., Iron & Wine, Kina Grannis, Learning Music, Lushlife, No Age, Portugal.
 The Man, The Raincoats, Ray LaMontagne, The Swell Season, The Thermals, Xiu Xiu, Zoë Keating, Zola Jesus.

 Participating labels include Mom + Pop Music, FatCat Records, Kill Rock Stars, Nat Geo Music, Sacred Bones Records, Saddle Creek Records, Sub Pop, and Temporary Residence Limited.

 cashmusic.js

-cashmusic.js is a lightweight JavaScript library that handles CASH Music embeds available through the platform, provides video lightboxing compatible with YouTube and Vimeo, and simple audio players.
+cashmusic.js was a lightweight JavaScript library that handled CASH Music embeds available through the platform, provides video lightboxing compatible with YouTube and Vimeo, and simple audio players.

-The library is distributed under a simplified BSD license, which imposes nominal restrictions on its redistribution.
-The library was designed to not interfere with jQuery or similar libraries, and relies on no external dependencies besides SoundManager 2 for audio playback.
+The library was distributed under a simplified BSD license, which imposed nominal restrictions on its redistribution.
+The library was designed to not interfere with jQuery or similar libraries, and relied on no external dependencies besides SoundManager 2 for audio playback.

 Education

-Central to CASH Music's mandate is a focus on learning.
-They are currently developing an educational curriculum geared towards empowering artists by equipping them with both resources and technical skills.
-The non-profit hosted two summits in Portland, OR, in summer 2013, and is hosting its next summit in Los Angeles in November 2013.
+Central to CASH Music's mandate was a focus on learning.
+They were currently developing an educational curriculum geared towards empowering artists by equipping them with both resources and technical skills.
+The non-profit had hosted two summits in Portland, OR, in summer 2013, and hosted its next summit in Los Angeles in November 2013.

 I.R.S.
 Scrutiny and 501(c)3 Status

 Von Doom sought 501(c)(3) status for CASH Music in February 2009, only to have his application denied by the IRS in June 2012.
 His rejection letter was signed by Lois Lerner, the embattled former Director of the IRS Exempt Organizations division, who was placed on administrative leave after it was revealed that the IRS had targeted political groups applying for tax-exempt status based on keywords contained in their names and suspected political allegations.
 While initial speculation pointed to Super PACs being targeted based on conservative keywords, a New York Times article that ran on June 5, 2013, revealed that IRS scrutiny extended beyond the political.
 The term open source is a keyword that is now known to have flagged CASH Music for further investigation, as "the IRS feared that such groups were really moneymaking enterprises".

-Despite being denied 501(c)(3) status, CASH Music continues to operate as a non-profit on the state level (Oregon) and will continue to seek federal non-profit status.
+Despite being denied 501(c)(3) status, CASH Music continued to operate as a non-profit on the state level (Oregon) and continued to seek federal non-profit status.